-Approaching the rank of taxis, I was met with the same attitudes that I have come to know so well.
+As I approached the taxi rank, I was met with the same attitudes that I have come to know so well.

 The reluctance to get out of their seat.
 The refusal to carry my chair.
 When we finally found a taxi to take me.

-I lined up to the ramps to go up and into the taxi but when I tried, my chair climbed but the stabilisers got stuck and my wheels kept spinning around and around.
+I got my chair lined up to the ramp, ready to go into the taxi.
+When I tried, my chair climbed but the stabilisers got stuck and my wheels kept spinning around and around.

-I had to keep telling him that my chair will go up the ramps, just a little patience needed.
+I had to keep telling him that my wheelchair will go up the ramps, just a little patience needed.